Benefits and Allowances

 • the assessable income for your household must be within a set income limit

-• you and each child in respect of whom the allowance is claimed must be resident in the State.
+• you and each child you are claiming this allowance for must be resident in the State.

 Carer’s Allowance